Reviewing Chicken Soup for The Soul Entrtnmnt (NASDAQ:CSSE) and Genius Products (NASDAQ:GNPR)

 Analyst Recommendations

-This is a summary of recent ratings and target prices for Chicken Soup for The Soul Entrtnmnt and Genius Products, as reported by MarketBeat.
+This is a summary of recent recommendations for Chicken Soup for The Soul Entrtnmnt and Genius Products, as reported by MarketBeat.com.

 |Sell Ratings